 Montreal's First People's Fest returns this week

-Montreal's First People's Festival begins Tuesday night with a film screening at the Monument-National on Saint-Laurent Blvd. and will run until Sunday, featuring screenings, dance, music and other arts celebrating Indigenous culture.
+Montreal's First People's Festival began Tuesday night with a film screening at the Monument-National on Saint-Laurent Blvd. and will run until Thursday, Aug.
+18, featuring screenings, dance, music and other arts celebrating Indigenous culture.

 It is the 32nd edition of the festival (Presence Autochtone), and events range from traditional to modern.